mohammedali-data/global-ads-performance/README.md

 is narrow (4.58–5.31).
 Platform choice drives returns far more than campaign type does.

+Monthly CPA fluctuates within a narrow band (31.03–36.40) with no upward or downward trend across 2024.
+July is the most expensive month, driven by the year's lowest conversion volume rather than higher spend.
+There is no seasonality strong enough to justify shifting budget by month.

 ## Limitations
 - The dataset is synthetic, so findings describe the data, not real market behaviour.
 - Conversions are not split into new vs returning customers, so CPA cannot separate acquisition cost from repeat purchases.